The Show-Off (1926 film)

 The Show-Off is a 1926 American silent film comedy produced by Famous Players–Lasky and distributed by Paramount Pictures, based on the play of the same name by George Kelly.
 Directed by Mal St. Clair, the film stars Ford Sterling, Lois Wilson and Louise Brooks.

-Are Parents People? marked St. Clair’s initiation into the echelon of top directors at Paramount studios, joining Erich von Stroheim, Ernst Lubitsch and soon Josef von Sternberg.

 It's one of two films that co-starred popular Broadway actor Gregory Kelly (first husband of Ruth Gordon) who died shortly after The Show-Off wrapped production.
 The film was produced in Philadelphia and New York City thus becoming a sort of time capsule record of buildings long gone and neighborhoods changed.